Alienware2000/game-agents/README.md

   2. LLM planner with raw grid.
   3. LLM planner with structured perception + memory + constraints.

-Right now, the LLM planner talks to the environment directly via Python, while MCP exposes the same tools over a protocol.
+At this stage, the LLM planner talks to the environment directly via Python, while MCP exposes the same tools over a protocol.

-The next step is to **join these worlds** so the LLM can use the MCP server as its tool backend.
+---

+## 🌐 Milestone 6 — LLM-over-MCP (Agent Uses MCP Server as Tool Backend)

+### ✔️ Completed

+- Implemented `scripts/run_llm_agent_mcp.py`, a **LLM agent that controls GridWorld through MCP** instead of calling Python methods directly.
+- The agent loop now:
+  - Calls the MCP tool **`gridworld.observe`** to get the latest world state.
+  - Formats a structured observation (including `items_in_world`, `last_action`, `last_result`).
+  - Asks the LLM to pick the next tool to call.
+  - Maps the chosen tool to an MCP tool name:
+    - `gridworld.observe`
+    - `gridworld.move`
+    - `gridworld.pickup`
+    - `gridworld.craft`
+  - Sends the tool call via MCP and receives the result.
+  - Updates memory and repeats until the goal is achieved or steps are exhausted.
+- Reuses the same:
+  - **reflex rules** (auto-pickup on items),
+  - **action constraints** (legal actions only),
+  - and navigation helper (`suggest_direction_toward_target`),
+  now sitting on top of an **MCP-based tool backend**.

+### 🧠 Why This Matters

+- The GridWorld is now a **remote environment reached entirely via a protocol**.
+- The agent behaves like a real LLM app client:
+  - it doesn’t “reach into” the game’s internals,
+  - it only sees observations and calls tools over MCP.
+- This mirrors how:
+  - ChatGPT tools,
+  - Claude tools,
+  - and other agent hosts
+    interact with external systems.
+- This milestone is the full **“LLM-over-MCP”** pattern:
+  an LLM planner driving a tool-exposed environment through a standard protocol.

 ---